snrnats/doc-centre/docfx_project/index.md

 >
 > This site explains how to access and use PRO reports in Microsoft Power BI.
 It does not provide general user help for Power BI.
 >
-> For Power BI documentation, see the [Power BI documentation portal](https://docs.microsoft.com/en-us/power-bi/#pivot=home&panel=home-all).
+> For full documentation on Power BI itself, see the [Power BI documentation portal](https://docs.microsoft.com/en-us/power-bi/#pivot=home&panel=home-all).